ocupop/4p-website/src/_drafts/give-the-gift-of-good-food.md

 ---
 layout: post
 title: Give the Gift of Good Food
-date: 2020-12-11 03:46:24
+date: 2020-12-11 04:03:38
 featured_image:
 assets:
 tags:
 published: false
 ---

-# Give the Gift of Good Food
+##### 4P Gift Cards make a perfect present for friends, family, neighbors, coworkers, the list goes on–after all, everybody eats\! &nbsp;
 {: .editable}

-4P Gift Cards make a perfect present for friends, family, neighbors, coworkers, the list goes on–after all, everybody eats\! &nbsp;

-Choose from the preset gift card amounts below, and you'll have the option to buy for yourself or for someone else and to send the gift instantly or at a later date.
+##### Choose from the preset gift card amounts below, and you'll have the option to buy for yourself or for someone else and to send the gift instantly or at a later date.

-Please send us an email at community@4pfoods.com if none of the amounts here suits your gifting fancy or if you're interested in buying in bulk (4P Gift Cards make great staff or client gifts\!).
+##### Please send us an email at community@4pfoods.com if none of the amounts here suits your gifting fancy or if you're interested in buying in bulk (4P Gift Cards make great staff or client gifts\!).

-<div  data-site-id="ac3f72f4-b083-413e-a022-afb53b8eeee0" data-platform="Other" class="gift-up-target"></div>
+<div data-site-id="ac3f72f4-b083-413e-a022-afb53b8eeee0" data-platform="Other" class="gift-up-target">&nbsp;</div>

 <script type="text/javascript">
 (function (g, i, f, t, u, p, s) {
     g[u] = g[u] || function() { (g[u].q = g[u].q || []).push(arguments) };